Office: Mary Moody Northen Hall, Room 180

 My principal research focuses on the popularization of art history in the modern era through affordable illustrated books and public exhibitions, but I have recently expanded my research into the modern art of the Texas Panhandle.
-I am currently working on a publication on the artist Elaine de Kooning's time in the American West, and my other publications include the exhibition catalogue Georgia O'Keeffe Watercolors for the show Georgia O'Keeffe's Far Wide Texas at the Georgia O’Keeffe Museum in Santa Fe (that opened summer 2016); a study of Robert Smithson’s last work Amarillo Ramp in the volume Robert Smithson in Texas (2015); essays on women art historians in the volume Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Ashgate, 2014), in the online journal Nineteenth-Century Art Worldwide (2015), and in the Princeton Library Chronicle (2014); an essay on early blockbuster exhibitions of art history in the volume Exhibiting Outside the Academy, Salon, and Biennial, 1775-1999 (Ashgate, 2015); and on the magical images in Harry Potter for the volume From Here to Hogwarts: Essays on Harry Potter Fandom and Fiction; and, finally, journal articles on O’Keeffe in West Texas in Panhandle-Plains Historical Review (2014); on wood engravings and the spread of art history in the special issue “Mediamorphosis” in Modernism/modernity (2012); on American art historian Clara Waters and her popular audiences in The Princeton University Library Chronicle (2014); and on British art historian Nancy Bell in Nineteenth-Century Art Worldwide (2015).
+I am currently working on a publication on the artist Elaine de Kooning's time in the American West, and my other publications include the exhibition catalogue Georgia O'Keeffe Watercolors for the show Georgia O'Keeffe's Far Wide Texas at the Georgia O’Keeffe Museum in Santa Fe (that opened summer 2016); a study of Robert Smithson’s last work Amarillo Ramp in the volume Robert Smithson in Texas (2015); essays on women art historians in the volume Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Ashgate, 2014), in the online journal Nineteenth-Century Art Worldwide (2015), and in the Princeton Library Chronicle (2014); an essay on early blockbuster exhibitions of art history in the volume Exhibiting Outside the Academy, Salon, and Biennial, 1775-1999 (Ashgate, 2015); and on the magical images in Harry Potter for the volume From Here to Hogwarts: Essays on Harry Potter Fandom and Fiction.
+My published journal articles include studies on O’Keeffe in West Texas in Panhandle-Plains Historical Review (2014); on wood engravings and the spread of art history in the special issue “Mediamorphosis” in Modernism/modernity (2012); on American art historian Clara Waters and her popular audiences in The Princeton University Library Chronicle (2014); and on British art historian Nancy Bell in Nineteenth-Century Art Worldwide (2015).
 I have also authored a comprehensive timeline of O’Keeffe’s time in the Texas Panhandle, now available online through the Cornette Library at WTAMU.
-My curating projects have included numerous student art shows, as well as the exhibition at PPHM in 2012-13, Collecting Art History: Taste on the Southern Plains, which received mention in the New York Times, and I am currently working on another exhibition featuring Amarillo and Kansas City as sister cities of cattle, cowboys, and culture, which will open at the PPHM and the Kansas City Public Library in 2017 or 2018.
+My curating projects have included numerous student art shows, as well as the exhibition at PPHM in 2012-13 Collecting Art History: Taste on the Southern Plains, which received mention in the New York Times, and I am currently working on another exhibition featuring Amarillo and Kansas City as sister cities of cattle, cowboys, and culture, which will open at the PPHM and the Kansas City Public Library in 2017.

 Links for my publications: